Odeon Luxe Leicester Square: History

 After Nigel Wolland's retirement in 2006, Mark Nice was appointed the cinema's chief engineer.
 Mark Nice was later promoted to the position of Odeon company engineer with Toni Purvis and Michael Mannix assuming the role of Operations Manager Digital.

-Technical specifications

 The first Dolby Cinema system to be installed in the UK is at the Odeon in Leicester Square.
 This introduced a combination of Dolby Vision dual-laser projection system and a Dolby Atmos sound system.

-The Odeon is the largest single-screen cinema in the United Kingdom and one of the few with its circle and stalls remaining intact.
-The cinema is equipped to show films in 35mm, 70mm and digital on a 48 ft. widescreen and includes stage facilities for live performances.

-The cinema has an operating Compton organ, its console lit from within by coloured lighting, and a safety curtain detailed in 1930s art-deco motifs.

-Two sets of tabs (curtains) are also installed and used for most performances.
-The cinema houses all major digital sound systems: Sony Dynamic Digital Sound, Dolby Digital and DTS.
-It had the UK's first wide-screen installed in 1953, and more recently, was the first to have a digital projector installed in 1999.

-There are 800 seats – including 22 full-recliner seats in the Royal Box – and a "Royal Retiring Room" for visiting monarchs.
-Oscar's Bar (named after Odeon's founder Oscar Deutsch) features views across Leicester Square from a glass enclosed balcony.

-In March 2011, all the cinema's screens converted to digital projection equipment with 3D capability.
-Up until 2009 the cinema and film distributors did not have faith in the reliability of digital presentations, so the cinema would run a 35mm print alongside.
-If the digital show failed the projectionist would switch to film.
-If that projector then failed, the performance would be abandoned.
-One 35mm/70mm projector has been retained, and has been used for recent 70mm releases including Interstellar, The Hateful Eight, Dunkirk and Death on the Nile.
-A silver screen is used for 3D presentations, placed in front of the white screen used for 2D presentations.
-The silver screen is a fraction smaller and screen tabs are not used during 3D performances.
-Most of the trained projectionists at the Odeon retired, or were made redundant in 2011.
-Presentations are now mostly automated.

 Screens 2 – 5

 Five screens, each seating between fifty and sixty patrons, were added in April 1990 in what was once an alleyway running alongside the main house.
 The screens were originally known as Odeon Mezzanine and were renamed Odeon Studios in 2012.
 Following the refurbishment in 2018, the number of screens was reduced to four with reduced capacity and renamed as Screens 2 – 5.